-METHOD MPH COMMENTS Oxen-pulled wagon 1-2 Preferred mode of transport by emigrants because they could use the wagon for cargo and walk beside it at a comfortable pace.
+METHOD MAXIMUM MPH COMMENTS Oxen-pulled wagon 2 Preferred mode of transport by emigrants because they could use the wagon for cargo and walk beside it at a comfortable pace.
 Wagon trains typically covered 10-20 miles in a day.
-Man walking 1-3 Oxcart 1-4 Pack mule / pack horse 1-4 Man-powered boat (rowing, paddling, punting) 2-4 Speed was slower against a current which, if too strong, made going upstream impossible.
-Canal boat 3-4 Pulled by 2 or 3 horses or mules.
-Horse-pulled wagon 3-6 Sleigh 4-8 Pulled by horses or mules.
-Stagecoach 4-8 Shorter routes often used four horses.
+Man walking 4 Oxcart 4 Pack mule / pack horse 4 Man-powered boat (rowing, paddling, punting) 4 Speed was slower against a current which, if too strong, made going upstream impossible.
+Canal boat 4 Typically pulled by 2 or 3 horses or mules.
+Horse-pulled wagon 6 Sleigh 8 Typically pulled by horses or mules.
+Stagecoach 8 Shorter routes often used four horses.
 Longer routes used six for greater speed.
 However, speed was limited by the road surface-which was often bad-and by the traffic in cities and on some major inter-city routes.
-Dog sled 5-7 Speed could be double this on level ground and over short distances.
-Muleback 10-15 Mules are half-horse but it's the other half (donkey) that slows them down.
-Ocean-going steamship 10-15 Lower figure is for paddle wheel steamships.
-Higher one was the record in 1850 for a steamship with a screw propeller.
-Speed was less than 10 mph if a steamship used sails.
-In contrast, the fastest ships with sails (clipper ships) could reach 20 mph.
-River steamboat 10-25 The range under ideal conditions (with the lower end apply- ing to travel against a current).
-In practice, speed could be half these figures because of river traffic and obstructions.
-Blockade-running steamship 15-25 These ocean-going, paddle wheel steamships were specially designed for speed as well as stealth.
-Horseback Up to 40 Top speed is for a full gallop over a relatively short distance.
-Train Up to 60 Speed depended mostly on the condition of the tracks.
+Dog sled 15 Applies only to level ground and short distances.
+Half this speed was more typical.
+Muleback 15 Mules are half-horse and half-donkey.
+It's the latter half that slows them down.
+Ocean-going steamship 15 Figure was the record in 1850 for a steamship with a screw propeller.
+Maximum speed of a paddle wheel steamship was closer to 10 mph when burning coal and less than that when using sails.
+(In contrast, the fastest ships with sails- so-called "clipper" ships-could reach 20 mph.)
+River steamboat 25 In practice, speed could be half this figure or less because of river traffic, obstructions, and/or travel against the cur- rent.
+Blockade-running steamship 25 These ocean-going, paddle wheel steamships were specially designed for speed as well as stealth.
+Horseback 40 Applies to a full gallop over a relatively short distance.
+Train 60 Speed depended mostly on the condition of the tracks.
 The maximum speed in the South could be 20 mph or less.
 Telegraph Fraction of a second However, it typically took the operators a minute or more to transmit and record a message in Morse code.
+NOTE: Speeds are approximate